/ astro-integrations / How to Use Ghost with Astro: Complete Guide

 Wrapping Up

 Ghost and Astro complement each other well.
 Ghost gives you a polished writing experience with built-in memberships and newsletters, while Astro delivers the performance of a static site.
-The Content API is well-documented and the official JavaScript client handles pagination and filtering cleanly.
+The Content API is well documented and the official JavaScript client handles filtering cleanly, as long as you remember the Ghost 6.0 hundred-item cap and page through your archive.
 For blogs and publications where the writing experience matters as much as the developer experience, this combination is hard to beat.